770-255-1322

 SUMMARY

-A soybean meal silo in an agricultural plant was experiencing severe material buildup causing blockage to the auger equipment inside the silo, halting its operation.
-Industrial Access was the only contractor available for emergency mobilization and fully equipped to handle a blockage of such large scale.
-Industrial Access inspected the structure and successfully removed 380 tons of material using pneumatic whips and Cardox CO2 blasting devices.
+A soybean meal silo in an agricultural plant was experiencing severe material buildup causing failure to the auger equipment inside the silo, halting its operation.
+Industrial Access Bulk Materials was the only contractor available for emergency mobilization and fully equipped to handle a blockage of such a large scale.
+IA Bulk Materials inspected the structure and successfully removed 3,000 tons of material using pneumatic whips and Cardox CO2 blasting devices.

 TIME